Malviya Nagar- Saket- Mehrauli

 This area is located on the south-eastern part of Delhi along the Violet Line of Delhi Metro.
 It is close to a popular attraction, the iconic Lotus Temple.
 The metro connects it directly to the Red Fort and Kashmiri Gate Bus Station (ISBT).
 Nizamuddin station is also not very far from here too.

-Local Atractions: Lotus Temple, Purana Qila & Zoo, Feroz Shah Kotla, Tughlaqabad
+Nearby Local Attractions: Lotus Temple, Purana Qila & Zoo, Feroz Shah Kotla, Tughlaqabad